 3. Try some tongue twisters in your target language.
 Find them online or make some up.
-(To quickly download my list of original tongue twisters in English, just subscribe to my newsletter.)
+(22 Funny Tongue Twisters for Kids (And Why Tongue Twisters Are Terrific for Language Development))

 4. Enjoy a wordless picture book and take turns, page by page, telling the story.
 Wordless pictures books are a wonderful resource for any age and any language.